 The San Francisco Bay Area, and particularly the corridor from San Jose to San Francisco, represents one of the most remarkable concentrations of cognitive ability in human history.
 This is not hyperbole โ€” it is a measurable demographic phenomenon.

 Stanford University alone has more students with SAT scores above 1500 โ€” a strong proxy for IQ above 135 โ€” than most countries produce in a decade.
-The companies that cluster around it have recruiting processes specifically designed to identify individuals in the top 1-2% of cognitive ability globally.
+The companies that cluster around it have recruiting processes specifically designed to identify individuals in the top 1โ€“2% of cognitive ability globally.
+The cognitive profile of this region is closer to what you would expect from a Mensa-qualifying population than from a typical metropolitan area.

 San Francisco Bay Area โ€” Cognitive Profile